On approximations of Feynman path integrals: 2 Definitions and the main theorem

+Finaly, we let $P^{\d}=P^{2\d}\cup P^{1\d}$ and we let the set of basic open sets of $P^{\d}$ be the union of the sets of basic open sets of $P^{2\d}$ and $P^{1\d}$.
+So now each continuously differentiable path $p:[0,t]\rightarrow\R$ has two approximations, one in $P^{2\d}$ and one in $P^{1\d}$ and when we calculate the path integral both are included in the integration.
+So in a sense, each path will be counted twice in our integration.
+Obviously this is not a problem even in a philosophical sense, since in the definition of Faynman propagator a normalizing constant is used, which can take care of things like this - if needed.

+Let $P^{*}$ be the completion of $P$.
+Then $P^{*}$ is compact.
+We will work in $P$ although our definitions would look more natural in the compact $P^{*}$.
+If $X$ is a finite set of basic open sets, then $m(X)=max\{ m(N)\vert\ N\in X\}$.
+Following the terminology from Riemann integrals, I call this the mesh of $X$.

 And now to the measure.
-Our measure is not really a measure, the values are not from $\R$ but keep also in mind the non-existence of the real Lebesgue-style measure for differentiable paths that fits the bill, see [Pe] - our measure is more or less Lebesgue-style (i.e. there is no mechanism that makes the measures small when one moves far away from $0$, it looks the same everywhere, at least for almost all $k$ which is all we care) only it is not exactly a measure.
+Our measure is not really a measure, the values are not from $\R$ but keep also in mind the non-existence of the real Lebesgue-style measure for differentiable paths that fits the bill, see [Pe].
+Our measure is more or less Lebesgue-style (i.e. translations do not change the measure, it looks the same everywhere, at least for almost all $k$ which is all we care, see below) only it is not exactly a measure.
 But it allows us to define integrals needed here.
-One may want to compare our measure to Wiener measure that is used by physicists when their approach to Feynman path integral is that of imaginary time, see [Me].
-I let $\mu_{k}$ be the counting measure on $X_{k}\times (X_{k})^{n^{*}(k)-1}\times X_{k}$ normalized so that
+One may want to compare our measure to Wiener measure, which is used by physicists, when their approach to Feynman path integral is that of imaginary time, see [Me].
+I let $\mu_{k}$ be the counting measure on